Red Steel: Multiplayer

 Another feature of multiplayer is the notion of "bonuses".
 Before beginning play, each player chooses one of three bonuses: More Damage, More Life, or Unlimited Ammunition.
 During play, the bonus meter increases for each enemy killed.
 Once the gauge begins to fill up, players can press the "1" button on the control to activate their selected bonus for a period of time proportional to how full the meter is.

-There is no multiplayer mode for sword fighting.